parthian-sterlet/gsga/README.md

 * second step improves a polymer by introducing certain single-nucleotide substitutions (SNS) within non-core regions;
 * third step destroys a polymer given as a result of the first or second step by introducing certain SNS within the core regions.

 PC generates a population of solutions defined for each step.
 For the first/second steps these are a set of polymers and a set of SNS patterns, correpondingly.
 PC evaluates the solutions using a rank-based weighting scheme for motifs of potential TFBSs, and applies GAs to optimize the population of individuals, i.e. distinct polymers.
-PC can be used to design the structure of a polymer and its subsequent incorporation into a transgene promoter for specific expression under the action of a target TF.
+PC can be used to design the structure of a polymer as an oligonucleotide of length about 200-250 bp.
+This oligonucleotide is called genetic sensor or biosensor.
+Subsequent incorporation of this biosensor into a transgene promoter for specific expression under the action of a target TF can be used as a marker of its presence.

 # Requirements
 The source code is written in C++ language.
 To compile exetubables from the source code you need: